processfeedback/docs.processfeedback.org/index.md

 ### 1. Identify AI-assisted writing patterns [Read ↗](./identify-ai-usage.md)
 Indicators based on copy-paste events, timing, and revision patterns

-## 2. Prompts for discussing the writing process [Read ↗](writing-process-reflection-prompts.md)
+### 2. Prompts for discussing the writing process [Read ↗](writing-process-reflection-prompts.md)
 Guide for teachers to discuss a Writing Process Report with students

 ---

 ## 🏛️ Options for Course Integration
-Here are the choices for a teacher to integrate (or try) Process Feedback in a course:
+Here are the choices for a teacher to integrate (or try) Process Feedback in a course

 ### Option 1: Students use Google Docs or Process Feedback's editor [Read ↗](./option-type-in-google-docs-or-pf.md)

 * Easiest option to pilot Process Feedback
 * Students don't need to install anything

 ### Option 2: Create a special editor for your class [Read ↗](./option-create-custom-editor.md)

 * Recommended approach for most courses
 * Students see the course name in the editor

 ### Option 3: Create assignments in Process Feedback [Read ↗](./option-create-assignment.md)

 * Allows comparing students' writing processes
 * All student submissions appear up in a dashboard

 ### Option 4: Browser Extension for Canvas

 Coming soon..
 <!-- → When to Use: Works with Canvas assignments and discussion boards
 → Difficulty: Moderate